bjornbytes/lovr-docs/guides/Plugins.md

 easy to quickly get a set of plugins on multiple machines.
 Version control also means that the plugins are versioned and tied to a known version of lovr.

-> Note: By default, the libraries from all CMake targets in the plugin's build script will be moved
+> By default, the libraries from all CMake targets in the plugin's build script will be moved
 > to the executable folder.
 Plugins can override this by setting the `LOVR_PLUGIN_TARGETS` variable
-> to a semicolon-separated list of targets to use.
+> to a semicolon-separated list of targets.

 Creating Plugins
 ---